-Each employee is required to read and sign off on the College's Alcohol and Other Drugs (AOD) policy annually as part of his/her hiring orientation.
+Each employee is required to read and sign off on the College's Alcohol, Marijuana, Hashish, Cannabis Items, and Other Drugs (AMHCOD) policy annually as part of the employee's hiring orientation.

-Faculty Handbooks are published annually which include standards of conduct, the Board's policy on AOD, and related policies.
-An email is sent annually to all personnel that include instructions on how to access the College's policies and procedures.
-The AOD Policy is specifically referenced in the email.
+Faculty and Student Handbooks are published annually which include standards of conduct, the Board's policy on AMHCOD, and related policies.
+An email is sent annually to all personnel and students that include instructions on how to access the College's policies and procedures.
+The AMHCOD Policy is specifically referenced in the email.